-To formulate a definition of "truth" has taxed the mental and philosophical resources of the world's thinkers.
+A definition of truth.
+Formulating a definition of "truth" has taxed the mental and philosophical resources of the world's thinkers.
 Pilate asked Jesus, "What is truth?"
-(John 18:38); as if he were saying, "Who knows what truth is?"
-Furthermore, we ask in one of our hymns, "O Say, What is Truth?"
-(Hymns #272).
+(John 18:38), as if he were saying, "Who knows what truth is?"
+Furthermore, we ask in one of our hymns, "O Say, What Is Truth?"
 Jacob helps to provide an answer to these queries by defining what truth is and telling how we can learn it.
 These are his words: "The Spirit speaketh the truth and lieth not.
 Wherefore, it speaketh of things as they really are, and things as they really will be" (Jacob 4:13).
-In other words, Jacob says that truth is reality, learned through the Spirit.
+In other words, Jacob says that truth is reality as learned through the Spirit.

 The Lord further defined truth as "knowledge of things as they are, and as they were, and as they are to come" (D&C 93:24).
-The hymn, "O Say, What is Truth?" identifies truth as "the sum of existence," and in Doctrine and Covenants 91:4 the Lord says that "the Spirit manifesteth truth."
-Jacob's definition is in harmony with that in the Doctrine and Covenants and in the hymn, and is especially meaningful to us, because it indicates that ultimate truth is known through the voice of the Spirit.
+The hymn "Oh Say, What Is Truth?" identifies truth as "the sum of existence," and in Doctrine and Covenants 91:4 the Lord says that "the Spirit manifesteth truth."
+Jacob's definition is in harmony with that in the Doctrine and Covenants and in the hymn and is especially meaningful to us because it indicates that ultimate truth is known through the voice of the Spirit.
 As we know, some truths are available to mortals in no other way but by the ministration of the Holy Spirit.